loretanr/flyback/README.md

 # pyback
-A python backup script, that allows excluding unnecessary files interactively
+A python backup script, that allows excluding (large) unnecessary files on the fly

 * requires python 3.4 or higher